acm-uiuc/groot-api-gateway/README.md

 [![Build Status](https://travis-ci.org/acm-uiuc/groot-api-gateway.svg?branch=master)](https://travis-ci.org/acm-uiuc/groot-api-gateway)

-Groot is the next generation web application serving the UIUC Chapter of ACM.
-It is the replacement for liquid which goes defunct 1/1/2016.
-The groot repo itself is an API Gateway written in Fall of 2015 It provides the following capabilities:
+This repo contains the API Gateway written in Fall of 2015 It provides the following capabilities:
   * Easy registration of services
   * Universal Authentication for the entire application - via an external authentication provided (Atlassian crowd)
   * Proxying API calls
   * Managing inter-service communication

-Groot provides a JSON face to any service.
 When registering as service specify the data encoding and when requesting a resource though groot make the request using json.

 Groot core development: